-As part of the process of preparing our condensed consolidated financial statements, we are required to estimate our accrued research and development expenses.
+As part of the process of preparing our condensed consolidated financial statements, we are required to estimate our accrued research and development expenses and evaluate payments made to vendors in advance of actual work activities being performed.
 This process involves reviewing open contracts and purchase orders, communicating with our personnel and outside vendors to identify services that have been performed on our behalf and estimating the level of service performed and the associated costs incurred for the services when we have not yet been invoiced or otherwise notified of the actual costs.
 The majority of our service providers invoice us in arrears for services performed, on a pre-determined schedule or when contractual milestones are met.
 We make estimates of our accrued expenses as of each balance sheet date in our condensed consolidated financial statements based on facts and circumstances known to us at that time.
 Examples of estimated accrued research and development expenses include fees paid to:

-- CROs, in connection with clinical trials; - vendors in connection with nonclinical development activities; - contract manufacturing organizations in connection with the production of preclinical and clinical trial materials; and - vendors related to product candidate manufacturing, development and distribution of clinical supplies.
+- CROs, in connection with clinical trials; - · vendors in connection with non-clinical development activities; - · contract manufacturing organizations in connection with the production of non-clinical and clinical trial materials; and - · vendors related to product candidate manufacturing, development, and distribution of clinical supplies.

-We base our expenses related to clinical trials on our estimates of the services received and efforts expended pursuant to contracts with multiple CROs that conduct and manage clinical trials on our behalf.
+We base our expenses related to clinical trials on our estimates of the services received and efforts expended pursuant to contracts with multiple CROs or CMOs that conduct and manage clinical trials or manufacture clinical trial material on our behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
-There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the clinical expense, nonclinical expense or manufacturing activities.
+There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the clinical expense, non-clinical expense, or manufacturing activities.
 Payments under some of these contracts depend on factors such as the completion of clinical trial milestones.
 In accruing service fees, we estimate the time period over which services will be performed, enrollment of patients, number of sites activated and the level of effort to be expended in each period.
+In accruing CMO costs, we estimate the time period that manufacturing will be completed, the achievement of milestones and the percentage of completion of each specific CMO agreement.
 If the actual timing of the performance of services or the level of effort varies from our estimate, we adjust the accrual or prepaid accordingly.
 Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in us recognizing adjustments in future periods as additional information becomes available.